zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/smartgym.md

   <div class="col is-9">
     <section>
       <p><strong>Joaquin Sanchez, Systems and Sensors Engineer</strong><br>
-      Joaquin Sanchez is a systems and sensors engineer at GovTech and he is from Columbia and the UK.
+      Joaquin Sanchez is a systems and sensors engineer at GovTech and he is from Colombia and the UK.
 He is an electronics engineer with a specialisation in Biomedical
         Engineering.
 Prior to working in GovTech, Joaquin developed embedded systems specifically for physiological signal sensing application in wearables for Samsung
         Electronics in South Korea.
       </p>